glaciers-in-archives/snowman/README.md

 ##### Query

 Snowman provides a `query` function that allows for the issuing of SPARQL queries or parameterized SPARQL queries during rendering.
-The function takes two inputs.
-The first is the name of the query, and the second, optionally, is a string value to inject into the query.
-The location for the injected string is set with `{{.}}`.
+The function takes one or more parameters.
+The first is the name of the query, and the following parameters, optionally, is are strings to inject into the query.
+The given injection strings will replace instances of `{{.}}` in their given order.

 ```
 {{ $sparql_result := query "name_of_parameterized_query.rq" $var }}